"*" indicates required fields

 Step 1 of 4

-Be aware that your permit is valid for one year and cannot be renewed.
+Be aware that your visa for Folk High School or religion/belief-based school can be issued only once with the duration of one year and cannot be renewed.

 We cannot accept Non-EEA applicants living in Norway without a valid visa.

 Please read this information carefully before you go further in your application: *